odennav/docker-card-site/README.md

 # Deploying the Card website with Docker

-Deployment automated with bash scripts.
+Deployment automated with bash scripts in test environment.

 ## Overview